mapbox/mapbox-gl-native/platform/ios/DEVELOPING.md

 If you don't have an Apple Developer account, change the destination from "My Mac" to a simulator such as "iPhone 6" before you run and build the app.

+`ipackage` is only one of several available `make` build targets.
+Others include:

+* `make ipackage` builds both dynamic and static frameworks in the Release configuration for devices and the iOS Simulator.
+* `make ipackage-sim` builds a dynamic framework in the Debug configuration for the iOS simulator.
+This is the fastest target.
+* `make ipackage-strip` builds both dynamic and static frameworks in the Release configuration, stripped of debug symbols, for devices and the iOS Simulator.
+* `make iframework` builds a dynamic framework in the Release configuration for devices and the iOS Simulator.
+The CocoaPods pod downloads the output of this target.

+You can customize the build output by passing the following arguments into the `make` invocation:

+* `BITCODE=NO` builds without Bitcode support.
+* `BUILD_DEVICE=false` builds only for the iOS Simulator.
+* `FORMAT=dynamic` builds only a dynamic framework. `FORMAT=static` builds only a static framework, for compatibility with iOS 7.x.
+* `SYMBOLS=NO` strips the build output of any debug symbols, yielding much smaller binaries.

 ### Access Tokens

 _The demo applications use Mapbox vector tiles, which require a Mapbox account and API access token.
 Obtain an access token on the [Mapbox account page](https://www.mapbox.com/studio/account/tokens/)._